orefalo/g2/README.md

 Ok... and now what?

-Well tracking is used accross several commands in **g2**, the most common one is `g sync` which you will learn in the next section.
+Well tracking is used across several commands in **g2**, the most common one is `g sync` which you will learn in the next section.
 But you can also issue a `g reset upstream` or a `g diff upstream`.
 Even when you create a branch, **g2** reads to current tracking to figure where to create the remote branch.

 Note that it is also common to see branches with no upstream branch, in which case you may use `g track remote/branch` to enforce the mapping.